dojot/dojot/subscription-engine/kafka-ws/README.md

 ## NOTE

-To use WebServices with Nginx, Kong, Api gateway or similar, look for timeout settings.
+To use WebSocket with Nginx, Kong, Api gateway or similar, look for timeout settings.
 In Nginx, for example: proxy_connect_timeout, proxy_send_timeout and proxy_connect_timeout; And in Kong on a Service, for example: connect_timeout, write_timeout and read_timeout.

 ## **Examples**